Law of the Badlands: Plot

-Dave and Chito return to Carlton's barn where they see Simms hauling blank paper.
-They break into Simms' feed store where they discover counterfeit cash stored in grain sacks.
+Dave and Chito return to Carlton's barn, where they see Simms hauling blank paper.
+They break into Simms' feed store and discover counterfeit cash stored in grain sacks.
 However, Simms returns before Dave and Chito can find the printing plates.
-Chito returns to the bar where Velvet, who has been hired as a showgirl by Carlton, recognizes Chito and unwittingly reveals his true identity.
+Chito returns to the bar, where Velvet, who has been hired as a showgirl by Carlton, recognizes Chito and unwittingly reveals his true identity.
 A gunfight ensues as Dave and Chito escape.
-Dave and Chito evade the gang and double back to town.
-They return to Simms' store and draw Carlton and Simms there under the ruse of a fire, where Carlton reveals the location of the printing plates.
-The gang arrives and Carlton escapes.
-A gunfight ensues.
-Carlton attempts to persuade Velvet to force Dave and Chito to surrender, but Velvet sends a message from Dave via carrier pigeon to Captain McVey.
-McVey and his rangers arrive to arrest the gang just as Dave and Chito run out of ammunition.
-Velvet, miffed that Chito posed as a criminal, storms off.
-Chito says he is through with women, but then pursues another one walking down the street.
+Dave and Chito evade the gang and return to Simms' store and lure Carlton and Simms there under the ruse of a fire, and Carlton reveals the location of the printing plates.
+The gang arrives and Carlton escapes, and a gunfight ensues.
+Carlton attempts to persuade Velvet to force Dave and Chito to surrender, but Velvet sends a message from Dave to Captain McVey via carrier pigeon.
+McVey and his rangers arrive to arrest the gang just as Dave and Chito are depleted of ammunition.
+Velvet, miffed that Chito posed as a criminal, storms away, and Chito says that he is through with women, but then pursues another one walking down the street.